pingcap/docs-dm/en/feature-overview.md

 ### Parameter explanation

-DM replicates the upstream MySQL or MariaDB instance table that matches the [`schema-pattern`/`table-pattern` rule provided by Table selector](table-selector.md) to the downstream `target-schema`/`target-table`.
+DM migrates the upstream MySQL or MariaDB instance table that matches the [`schema-pattern`/`table-pattern` rule provided by Table selector](table-selector.md) to the downstream `target-schema`/`target-table`.

 ### Usage examples